-- Ensure they are not on call during the requested time off or that appropriate coverage has been obtained if leave is requested during assigned call. - All leaves, except for PTO, will need to be submitted with documentation and/or approval from the ADE Block Director or MBA Faculty member. (submitted with Leave Request as one PDF document) - Name the scanned document as: First Name, Last Name, Leave Request Date(s) of Leave (MM-DD-YY) and indicate AM or PM if requesting 1⁄2 day only.
+- Ensure they are not on call during the requested time off or that appropriate coverage has been obtained if leave is requested during assigned call. - All leaves, will need to be submitted with documentation and/or approval from the ADE Block Director.
+(Submitted with Leave Request as one PDF document).
+PTO requests do not need additional documentation. - Name the scanned document /attachment as: First Name, Last Name- Leave request type Date(s) of Leave (MM-DD-YY) and indicate AM or PM if requesting 1⁄2 day only.
+(Example: Smith, John- PTO 01-24-23 PM)